huda-lab/qetch/README.md

 The database connection settings can be found in the file: `Server/config.json`

-In order to load the data to the database the scripts in the folder `Datasets` should be used, running the script `Datasets/utils/load_all.sh`
+In order to load the data to the database the scripts in the folder `Datasets` should be used.
+The script `Datasets/utils/load_all.sh` loads all the available datasets.